hassanino2/server-task/README.md

 ---

-This project demonstrates a production-ready serverless architecture:
+This project demonstrates a **production-ready serverless architecture**:

-✅ Scalable, cost-effective, and easy to deploy
+- ✅ Scalable, cost-effective, and easy to deploy

-✅ Secure image uploads with pre-signed S3 URLs
+- ✅ Secure image uploads with pre-signed S3 URLs

-✅ Automated image analysis with Rekognition
+- ✅ Automated image analysis with Rekognition

-✅ Beautiful and responsive UI built with React + Material UI
+- ✅ Beautiful and responsive UI built with React + Material UI